Vylpes/vylbot-core/README.md

 client.start();
 ```

-See the `docs` folder for more information on how to use vylbot-core
+See the [docs](https://github.com/Vylpes/vylbot-core/blob/main/docs/index.md) for more information on how to use vylbot-core

 ## Contributing